McMaster-Rocketry-Team/Rocketry_Kicad_Library/README.md

 1. Install a tool by running `pip install merge-kicad-sym` in the shell
 2. Run in the shell `merge-kicad-sym --overwrite-footprint-lib-name Rocketry_Manual <Path of the cloned repo>/Rocketry_Manual.kicad_sym <path of downloaded .kicad_sym>`

+## Notes on Git

+Remember to commit, push and pull!